relief-melone/limitpromises/README.md

 // Now you run limitPromises.
 It will return an array of objects let promiseArray = limitPromises(PromiseFunction, InputValues, maxAtOnce);
 ```

 The Contents of the array that will be returned are the following

 ### index
-Just the index of the current entry
+Just the index of the current entry.
+If you use grouping (see further down) the index will not be the same as the entry in
+the current array but in the stack of promises that have in total be added to that group.
+E.g. you have already 4 Promises in
+that group and add another 4, you'll get back an array with the length 4 but their indexes will be 4-7

 ### isRejected
 Tells you if this promise has been rejected